Olesia Batsman

-Olesia Leonidivna Batsman (born October 3, 1984) is a Ukrainian journalist, TV presenter, and editor-in-chief of the online edition "GORDON".
+Olesia Leonidivna Batsman (Олеся Леонідівна Бацман; born October 3, 1984) is a Ukrainian journalist, TV presenter, and editor-in-chief of the online edition "GORDON".

-Early life and education

-Born in 1984 in Kharkiv — a large industrial city in eastern Ukraine.
-Graduated with honors from the National University of Kharkiv, Faculty of Philology (Department of Journalism), in 2007.

 Career

 She has been working as a journalist since she was a student.
 During her studies at the university she worked with a number of Kharkiv mass media: wrote to the newspaper "Vremya", filmed stories for the program "Curfew", which was broadcast on "Channel 7", was the editor-in-chief of the youth newspaper "Zebra".

 In 2006 she moved to Kyiv and for six years worked with the well-known in the post-Soviet space TV host Savik Schuster as an editor of his program, which was broadcast on various Ukrainian TV channels.
 While working in the Schuster program, she was also a freelance correspondent for the "Mirror of the Week" – an influential analytical newspaper and "Gordon Boulevard" – a newspaper about celebrities.

 Since November 2013, she has been the editor-in-chief of the GORDON Internet edition — one of the most popular websites in Ukraine created at the beginning of the Revolution of Dignity.
 The average daily traffic to the site is about 1 million readers.

 In July 2017 Batsman began to host an author's program "Batsman Live" on NewsOne, and in September switched to the channel "112 Ukraine", where her program changed its name to "Batsman".
 The host invited famous politicians, public and cultural figures for interviews.
 The journalist said that she was not an employee of these TV channels and did not receive salaries there, and their management, by agreement, could not interfere in the editorial policy of her programs.

 In May 2019, Batsman terminated cooperation with 112 Ukraine due to the influence of Viktor Medvedchuk on the channel — a controversial Ukrainian politician, former head of the Administration of the President of Ukraine, personal friend of Russian President Vladimir Putin, who is godfather to Medvedchuk's daughter and one of the ideologues of the "Russian world" in Ukraine.
 She called further stay on the channel counterproductive and harmful to herself.
 After that, the journalist began to develop her YouTube channel.
 In January 2021, she received the "Silver Button" from YouTube after surpassing 100 thousand subscribers.